TheresaSheridan7/PowerBIProjects/README.md

 ## Project Folder
 Each project folder contains:
 - the dataset(in xlsx or csv format)
-- the dashboard (in pbix),
+- the Power BI report (in pbix)
-- the dashboard converted into pdf format
+- the Power BI report exported into pdf format